alexsannikov/adguardhome-filters/README.md

    2. RuAdList + EasyList repo by Schakal (https://schakal.ru/hosts/alive_hosts.txt).

 RuAdList file compared with all StevenBlack files.
-All matching lines removed.
+All matches removed.
+All files are compared with AdGuard Simplified Domain Names filter.
+All matches removed.

+Use AdGuard Simplified Domain Names filter as a primary source for your AdGuard home.